thomaspernet/research-phd/README.md

 # Economic Openness, Industrial Policies and Quality Upgrading: Evidence from China

-## What is it about?

   - Achieving economic development requires a change in the industrial structure.
     - Countries must begin to reallocate resources to products with more **significant potential** and intrinsic features that do not restrict the capacity to innovate
     - Need of diversification
   - The government must guide the transformation by opting for industrial policies that promote continuous product upgrading
   - The determinants of structural transformation and quality upgrading through an original inudstrial policy: The Chinese VAT rebate system

-## What do we know about Export and Quality
+## What do we know about Quality

 ### Quality and firm performance

   - Firms exporting high-quality (price) products have high revenue, access a large number of destination markets and pay high wages
+  - first models attempt to explain the selection of firms in the export market through productivity
+    - only the most productive companies will be able to export goods with a lower unit cost
+  - More recent models assumes that the consumer is more sensitive to the quality-adjusted price than the observed price
+  - This quality parameter represents a shift in demand.
+    - Companies compete not only with prices but also with horizontal differentiation.
+  - These models explain the extent to which firms can cope with the fixed cost of exporting by charging higher prices in more distant and more competitive countries.

 ### Quality and Tariff

   - Following a trade liberalization, firm purchase higher quality input to enter more profitable market
     - Improve quality to escape competition

-## What do we know about Industrial policy
+## Industrial policy

-  - Good policy foster export: VAT rebate is a tool to keep export value high
+  - Good policy foster export: VAT rebate is a tool to keep export values high

-- Value added

-  - Link both literature to find the mechanism through which quality upgrading operate

 ## VAT tax in China